 Cruelty-free means that the product was developed without testing on animals, while vegan means that the product does not contain any animal-derived ingredients.
 So a beauty or skincare product can be cruelty-free but not vegan, and vice versa, so keep an eye out for this.
 Told you it might get confusing.

-We are leaping bunny certified, so you can rest assured that we never test on animals, only smelly people.
+All of our ingredients are cruelty-free and we are currently obtaining leaping bunny certification, so you can rest assured that we never test on animals, only smelly people.